snabbco/snabb/src/program/snabbvmx/doc/README.troubleshooting.md

 5. Outgoing packets from the VM are mirrored to a tap interface (tap0).
 6. Capture **responses on tap0** and compare them with the expected results.

-The input data, as well as the expected output, is at `program/snabbvmx/tests/pcap`.
+The input data, as well as the expected outputs, is at `program/snabbvmx/tests/pcap`.

 The test validates VLAN packets too.
-However, there are no VLAN tagged versions of the expected output.
+However, there are no VLAN tagged versions of the expected outputs.
 The reason is that it is the NIC which tags and untags a packet.
 Since the packet did not leave the NIC yet, they come out from the VM untagged.